mickcaff/Front-End-Mentor---Challenge-1---QR-Code-Component/README.md

 ### What I learned

 This was my first Front-End Mentor challenge.
-I chosed to complete their recommended 'first challenge' to test out the Front-End Mentor platform.
+I chose to complete their recommended 'first challenge' to test out the Front-End Mentor platform.

 In regards to the QR component, I used `text-align: center` and `margin: auto` to center the elements.
-An alternative way would of been to use flexbox.
+An alternative way would have been to use flexbox.

 For the **footer**, I learnt that elements can be fixed to the bottom of the viewport using `bottom: 0`.